Aziz-Ru/CSE-Degree/Language/Js/Readme.md

 ## The non-blocking I/O engine of Node.js – libuv

-Each operating system has its own interface for the Event Demultiplexer: epoll on Linux, kqueue on Mac OS X, and I/O Completion Port API (IOCP) on Windows.
+Each operating system has its own interface for the Event Demultiplexer: `epoll on Linux`, `kqueue on Mac OS`, and I/O Completion Port API (IOCP) on
+Windows.
 Besides that, each I/O operation can behave quite differently depending on the type of the resource, even within the same OS.
 For example, in Unix, regular filesystem files do not support non-blocking operations, so, in order to simulate a non-blocking behavior, it is necessary to use a separate thread outside the Event Loop.
 All these inconsistencies across and within the different operating systems required a higher-level abstraction to be built for the Event Demultiplexer.
 This is exactly why the Node.js core team created a C library called libuv, with the objective to make Node.js compatible with all the major platforms and normalize the non-blocking behavior of the different types of resource; libuv today represents the low-level I/O engine of Node.js.

 libuv also implements the reactor pattern, thus providing an API for creating event loops, managing the event queue, running asynchronous I/O operations, and queuing other types of tasks.

 ## The recipe for Node.js

 The reactor pattern and libuv are the basic building blocks of Node.js, but we need the following three other components to build the full platform

 •A set of bindings responsible for wrapping and exposing libuv and other low-level functionality to JavaScript.